mbaeumer/fxlink/README.md

 # Version/release history

+## 0.7.9 - 2019-05-25
+* Fix to update the list of categories after a new category has been added
+* Updated the list of imports to descending order

 ## 0.7.8 - 2018-12-30
 * Added support for an import history, i.e. keeping track of which files have been imported
 * Minor bug fixes